Rory O'Donoghue: Early life

 Born in London, O'Donoghue came from a theatrical and musical family—his parents were both involved with opera.
 He moved to Australia and began playing guitar when he was seven years old, and was soon proficient enough to appear on the Coca-Cola Bottler's Club Radio Show playing skiffle music.
 He was also a professional child actor, scoring roles in Oliver! at twelve and then The Sound of Music a year or so later.

 Career

-The Pogs
+The Pogs and The Group

 In his mid-teens O'Donoghue joined a band on lead guitar and vocals.
 They became known as The Pogs and became popular on the wealthy North Shore party circuit.
 The Pogs also played university architecture revues where they met Peter Best, who would help score them a record deal with Festival Records subsidiary label Leedon Records.
 Best wrote and produced the band's four singles with Leedon over 1966–67, the pick of which was the off-the-wall "The Pogs' Theme".
 The Pogs had a few lineup changes and gradually evolved into the psychedelic band Oak Apple Day who released one single on the Philips label in 1969 before breaking up in 1970.

+In 1971 - just as his fame was burgeoning as part of a team with Grahame Bond - O'Donoghue was an occasional guest on the sitcom The Group playing a hippie musician called 'Rory'.
+O'Donoghue also composed and sang the show's music, including its closing theme.